"

 Adjustable Pressure Limiting Valve (APL)

-Bailey Freeman, DNP, CRNA and Angela Mordecai
+Bailey Freeman, DNP, CRNA and Angela Mordecai, DNP, CRNA

 1. Set the anesthesia machine to manual/spontaneous mode.